its-id/100x-Cohort-Programs/Week 14/Week 14.2/README.md

 ### Objectives

-To Learn about server side working of Next.js
+- To Learn about server side working of Next.js.
+- To recreate this react [app](https://github.com/100xdevs-cohort-2/week-14-2.1) in Next.js.

 ---